Week 1 – Lessons from the Law

 “Thou shalt not pervert the judgment of the stranger, nor of the fatherless; nor take a widow’s raiment to pledge: But thou shalt remember that thou wast a bondman in Egypt, and the Lord thy God redeemed thee thence: therefore I command thee to do this thing.”

 The same is true for every sinner ever to walk the earth.
-In John 8:34, Jesus made this very clear.
-He said, “Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.”
+In John 8:34, Jesus said, “Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.”
 Romans six makes this picture very clear.
 “Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness…for when ye were the servants of sin, ye were free from righteousness.
 What fruit had ye then in those things whereof ye are now ashamed?
 For the end of those things is death…for the wages of sin is death…” Romans 6:16, 20, 21, 23a.
-Just as the slavery of Israel most likely ended in the death for many Jews, the bondage of sin is a bondage unto death.
+Just as the slavery of Israel most likely ended in death for many Jews the bondage of sin is a bondage unto death.